jborichevskiy/up-and-to-the-right/content/posts/24-birthday-thoughts.md

 Stories & Sharing

 4. Everyone has a story.
 One full of fears, hopes, dreams, and regrets.
 Listen to them.
 Thank them.
-5. Art is our expression of beauty and history too visceral for language to express.
+5. Art is our expression of beauty and history too visceral for language.
 6. Ritual is powerful for cultivating desired mind states.
-This multiples with each additional ernest participant.
+This multiplies with each additional ernest participant.

 Rules

 7. No one has it all figured out.
 People we admire and look up to have and will make mistakes.
 We all will.
-8. Institutions consist of the same fallible people and when one acts a group, one can expect to be judged as a group.
+8. Institutions consist of the same fallible people and when one acts as a group, one can expect to be judged as a group.
 9. Forgiveness and transparency are essential to any long lasting societal structure.
-10. Views on morality, rights, and religion change over the course of years.
+10. One's views on morality, rights, and religion change over the course of years.
 Sometimes in one night.
 Rarely on Twitter.
 11. Society is nothing but the shared norms we all agree too.
-They can and will change to guarantee the right of every person to feeling free and able to explore this world.
+They can and will change to ensure every person freedom to explore themselves and the world.

 Anxiety & Stress

 12. Not all pressure is bad.
-All pressure is self-imposed, even when it comes from external sources.
+All pressure is self-imposed, even when it originates from external sources.
-13. Productivity should not be confused for purpose.
+13. Productivity should not be confused with purpose.
 14. The body is a vessel.
 The better I treat it the better it treats me back.
 15. Worrying about worry is a slippery slope into depression.